fboender/ansible-cmdb/README.md

 ### Extending

-You can specify multiple directories that need to be scanned for output.
-This lets you add more custom information to existing hosts or even completely new hosts.
+You can specify multiple directories that need to be scanned for facts.
+This lets you override, extend and fill in missing information on hosts.
+You can also use this to create completely new hosts or to add custom facts to your hosts.

-For example, if your normal ansible `setup` output contains:
+Extended facts are basically the same as normal Ansible fact files.
+When you specify multiple fact directories, Ansible-cmdb scans all of the in order and overlays the facts.

+Note that the host *must still* be present in your hosts file, or it will not generate anything.

+If you're using the `--fact-cache` option, you must omit the `ansible_facts` key and put items in the root of the JSON.
+This also means that you can only extend native ansible facts and not information read from the `hosts` file by ansible-cmdb.

+#### Override / fill in facts

+Sometimes Ansible doesn't properly gather certain facts for hosts.
+For instance, OpenBSD facts don't include the `userspace_architecture` fact.
+You can add it manually to a host.

+Create a directory for your extended facts:

-    $ ls out/
+    $ mkdir out_extend

-    db1.dev.megacorp.com
-    db2.dev.megacorp.com
-    test.megacorp.com
+Create a file in it for a host.
+The file must be named the same as it appears in your `hosts` file:

-    $ cat out/test.megacorp.com
+    $ vi out_extend/openbsd.dev.local
     {
       "ansible_facts": {
-            "ansible_all_ipv4_addresses": [
-                "158.12.198.104"
-            ],
-    --snip--

-You can create an additional directory with custom information:

-    $ mkdir out_cust
-    $ cat out_cust/test.megacorp.com
-    {
-        "software": [
-            "Apache2",
-            "MySQL5.5"
-        ]
+          "ansible_userspace_architecture": "x86_64"
       }
+    }

 Specify both directories when generating the output:

-    ./ansible-cmdb out/ out_cust/ > overview.html
+    ./ansible-cmdb out/ out_extend/ > overview.html

-Your custom variables will be put in the root of the host information
-dictionary:
+Your OpenBSD host will now include the 'Userspace Architecture' fact.

+#### Manual hosts

+For example, lets say you have 100 linux machines, but only one windows machine.
+It's not worth setting up ansible on that one windows machine, but you still want it to appear in your overview...

+Create a directory for you custom facts:

+    $ mkdir out_manual

+Create a file in it for your windows host:

+    $ vi out_manual/win.dev.local
-    "test.megacorp.com": {
+    {
+      "groups": [
+      ],
       "ansible_facts": {
-            "ansible_all_ipv4_addresses": ["185.21.189.140"],
+        "ansible_all_ipv4_addresses": [
+          "10.10.0.2",
+          "191.37.104.122"
+        ],
+        "ansible_default_ipv4": {
+          "address": "191.37.104.122"
         },
+        "ansible_devices": {
+        },
+        "ansible_distribution": "Windows",
+        "ansible_distribution_major_version": "2008",
+        "ansible_distribution_release": "",
+        "ansible_distribution_version": "2008",
+        "ansible_domain": "win.dev.local",
+        "ansible_fips": false,
+        "ansible_form_factor": "VPS",
+        "ansible_fqdn": "win.dev.local",
+        "ansible_hostname": "win",
+        "ansible_machine": "x86_64",
+        "ansible_nodename": "win.dev.local",
+        "ansible_userspace_architecture": "x86_64",
+        "ansible_userspace_bits": "64",
+        "ansible_virtualization_role": "guest",
+        "ansible_virtualization_type": "xen",
+        "module_setup": true
+      },
-        "changed": false,
+      "changed": false
-        "groups": ["cust.flusso"],
-        "software": [
-            "Apache2",
-            "MySQL5.5"
-        ],
-        "name": "ad6.flusso.nl"
     }

-If you're using the `--fact-cache` option, you must omit the `ansible_facts` key and put items in the root of the JSON.
-This also means that you can only extend native ansible facts and not information read from the `hosts` file by ansible-cmdb.
+Now you can create the overview including the windows host by specifying two fact directories:

+    ./ansible-cmdb out/ out_manual/ > overview.html

+#### Custom facts

+You can add custom facts (not to be confused with 'custom variables') to you hosts.
+These facts will be displayed in the `html_fancy` template by default under the 'Custom facts' header.

+Let's say you want to add information about installed software to your facts.

+Create a directory for you custom facts:

+    $ mkdir out_custom

+Create a file in it for the host where you want to add the custom facts:

+    $ vi custfact.test.local
+    {
+      "custom_facts": {
+        "software": {
+          "apache": {
+            "version": "2.4",
+            "install_src": "backport_deb"
+          },
+          "mysql-server": {
+            "version": "5.5",
+            "install_src": "manual_compile"
+          },
+          "redis": {
+            "version": "3.0.7",
+            "install_src": "manual_compile"
+          }
+        }
+      }
+    }

+For this to work the facts **must** be listed under the **custom_facts** key.

+Generate the overview:

+    ./ansible-cmdb out/ out_custom/ > overview.html

+The software items will be listed under the "*Custom facts*" heading.

 Infrequently Asked Questions